• Home

 Pinterest is growing and with that comes growing pains, so the same will go with the analytics that they provide within your Pinterest business account.

-So that means that you’ve got to take their analytics as face value and maybe just experiment here and there if Pinterest analytics is telling you what your best pins are.
+That means that you’ve got to take their analytics at face value and maybe just experiment here and there if Pinterest analytics is telling you what your best pins are.

-Since Google analytics can tell you in real-time what pins seem to keep popping up for the day, it’s best and most smart to go along with what Google is telling you and base your new pins on what is getting people onto your blog (that day or that week) then by what Pinterest is telling you.
+Since Google analytics can tell you in real-time what pins seem to keep popping up for the day, it’s best and most smart to go along with what Google is telling you and base your new pins on what is getting people onto your blog than by what Pinterest is telling you.

-Pinterest usually tells you the top impressions.
-Those are eyeballs that have seen your pins but haven’t clicked.
-You’d be surprised when you dig into your actual analytics to see what pins are ranking high for the day.
-It’s almost always different.
+Pinterest does tell you the top impressions and most clicked pins but you’d be surprised when you dig into your actual google analytics to see what pins are ranking high for the day.
+It’s almost always different!!

 5. Pin regularly with a Pinterest scheduler and always create new pins.

-We all know that Pinterest loves new content and new images because you will know this by how many click-throughs you get back to your blog.
+We all know that Pinterest loves new content and new images because you will know this by how many click-throughs (in real-time) that you get back to your blog.

 So if you want to be a successful blogger and make a full-time income on Pinterest like myself?
 Then you have to know that you have to keep feeding Pinterest new pins.

-You have to do this so your account doesn’t feel deprived and it remains active growing your impressions.
-The more active you are the more active your pins will become.
+You have to do this so your account doesn’t feel deprived and so it remains active with growing your impressions.

-Yes, it’s a lot of work but once you have around 30 templates in your back pocket and use graphics software like Picmonkey, paired with a handy scheduler that does all the work for you like Tailwind, you’ll be better able to feed Pinterest with ease once you get the hang of things.
+Yes, it’s a lot of work pinning but it really doesn’t have to be, once you have around 30 templates in your back pocket and use graphics software like Picmonkey, paired with a handy scheduler that does all the work for you like Tailwind, you’ll be better able to feed Pinterest with ease once you get the hang of things.

-And if you liked this post, I have so many more for you, so check them out below!
+Also if you liked this post, I have so many more for you, check them out below!

 You may also like: